-When we wash our hair we want to get rid of all the dirt and grease.
-This can sometimes leave our hair dry.
-That’s why conditioning agents are added to the shampoo.
+When we wash our hair, we want to get rid of all the dirt and grease.
+But stripping away the oils can sometimes leave our hair dry.
+As a result, conditioning agents are added to the shampoo.
 They condition and coat the hair to keep it moisturized and soft.
-You can use a standalone hair conditioner but most shampoos come with some conditioner in the formula.
+You can use a standalone hair conditioner, but most shampoos come with some conditioner in the formula.

 The conditioning agents also act as a detangler.
 Because the conditioner lubricates the follicles, they can easily untangle to make your hair more manageable.
 The conditioner also helps to prevent static, which can make your hair frizzy.